corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/node/collaborative-recovery/ledger-sync.md

 ### Step 3.
 Transaction recovery

-If differences were found during the reconciliation, the next step will be to perform an [Automatic Recovery](ledger-recover-automatic.html) or a [ManualRecovery](ledger-recover-manual.html).
+If differences were found during the reconciliation, the next step will be to perform an [Automatic Recovery](ledger-recovery-automatic.md/) or a [Manual Recovery](ledger-recovery-manual.md/).

 #### Killing Reconciliation Flows